ShinyChang/live-css-editor/README.md

 1. Press `F12` to enter dev mode
 2. Switch tab to `Elements`
 3. Switch sub-tab to Live `LiveCSS`
-4. String edit CSS in the editor
+4. Start editing CSS in the editor
 5. Enjoy the change